-Cherri’s work has been presented in a number of solo exhibitions, including Somniculus, Jeu de Paume, Paris (2017) and CAPC musée d’art contemporain de Bordeaux (2017); Dénaturé, Galerie Imane Farès, Paris (2017); From Fragment to Whole, Jönköpings läns Museum, Jönköping, Sweden (2017) and A Taxonomy of Fallacies, Sursock Museum, Beirut (2016).
-His work has also been featured in the group exhibitions Prospectif Cinema, Centre Georges Pompidou, Paris (2018); Mondes Flottants, 14th Lyon Biennial (2017); Home Beirut.
-Sounding the Neighbors, MAXXI, Rome (2017); But a Storm Is Blowing from Paradise, Solomon R. Guggenheim Museum, New York (2016); Desires and Necessities, MACBA, Barcelona (2015); Lest the Two Seas Meet, Warsaw Museum of Modern Art (2015) and Songs of Loss and Songs of Love, Gwangju Museum of Art, South Korea (2014), among others.
+Cherri’s work has been presented in a number of solo exhibitions, including If you prick us, do we not bleed?, National Gallery, London (2022); The Breathless Forest, La Vitrine, Beirut (2019); Somniculus, Jeu de Paume, Paris, and CAPC musée d’art contemporain, Bordeaux (2017); Dénaturé, Galerie Imane Farès, Paris (2017); From Fragment to Whole, Jönköpings läns Museum, Sweden (2017); and A Taxonomy of Fallacies, Sursock Museum, Beirut (2016).
+His work has also been featured in group exhibitions such as the 13th Gwangju Biennale (2020); The Gatekeepers, Musée des Beaux-Arts, Marseille (2020); Prospectif Cinema, Centre Pompidou, Paris (2018); 14th Lyon Biennial (2017); Home Beirut.
+Sounding the Neighbors, MAXXI, Rome (2017); But a Storm Is Blowing from Paradise, Guggenheim Museum, New York (2016); Desires and Necessities, MACBA, Barcelona (2015); Lest the Two Seas Meet, Warsaw Museum of Modern Art (2015); and Songs of Loss and Songs of Love, Gwangju Museum of Art (2014).

-Cherri’s work can be found in the collections of the Solomon R. Guggenheim Museum, New York; CNAP, Centre National des Arts Plastiques, Paris; Vehbi Koç Foundation, Istanbul and Sharjah Art Foundation, among others.
+Cherri’s work can be found in the collections of the Guggenheim, New York; Centre National des Arts Plastiques, Paris; Vehbi Koç Foundation, Istanbul; and Sharjah Art Foundation.

-Cherri has received the Rockefeller Foundation Award (2017), Harvard University’s Robert E. Fulton Fellowship (2016) and a Sharjah Art Foundation production grant (2014).
+Among his other awards are the Rockefeller Foundation Award (2017), Harvard University’s Robert E. Fulton Fellowship (2016) and a Sharjah Art Foundation Production Grant (2014).

-He holds a BA in graphic design from the American University of Beirut (2000) and an MA in performing arts from DAS Graduate School, Amsterdam (2005).
+He holds a bachelor’s degree in graphic design from the American University of Beirut (2000) and a master’s in performing arts from the DAS Graduate School, Amsterdam (2005).

-Born in 1976 in Beirut, Cherri currently lives and works between Paris and Beirut.
+Born in 1976 in Beirut, Cherri currently lives and works in Paris.

 Sharjah Film Platform (December 2019)